 Startups should rise to the occasion and pave this road.
 Their teams are better equipped to build the different pieces of this ecosystem to achieve efficiency, transparency, liquidity, and solvency.

-Tomorrow’s risk marketplace will look very different from what they look today.
+Tomorrow’s risk marketplace will look very different from what they look like today.

 Insurance risks are great investment opportunities due to returns that are not correlated with the market.
 This provides critical diversification to investors and could provide additional returns with very little volatility.